lucasdonini/lucasdonini/README.md

   I am a developer and High school student.
-Since 2024, with the goal of creating solutions that change people's lives in some way.
+Since 2024, with the goal of creating solutions that change peoples' lives in some way.
 I currently focus my studies on C++ and React.js.
 I like to challenge myself with innovative projects and new learning experiences.

 ```cpp